ggeerraarrdd/large-parks/README.md

 Website for Chicago's large public parks

 ## Description
 Large Parks is a simple static website for large public parks overseen by the Chicago Park District.
-It was built using HTML, CSS and JavaScript, and submitted as a solution to pset8 - Homepage of CS50x: Intro to Computer Science (HarvardX, May 2023).
+It was built using HTML, CSS and JavaScript, and submitted as a solution to pset8 - Homepage of CS50x: Intro to Computer Science (HarvardX, 2023).

 <picture><img alt="Shelfie screenshot 1" src="images/large-parks_1.png?raw=true"></picture>